LikeToAccess/MR.WRIGHT-windows/README.md

-# MR.WRIGHT-windows
-The packaged version of the Mr. Wright game for Windows.
 Just find and run the "mrwright.exe" file.